President Trump Suggests the Senate Should Invoke the Nuclear Option

-President Donald Trump on Sunday proposed that the Senate change its voting procedures to pass a spending bill to end the current stalemate that has resulted in a federal shutdown.
+White House Budget Director Mick Mulvaney; President Donald Trump on Sunday proposed that the Senate change its voting procedures to pass a spending bill to end the current stalemate that has resulted in a federal shutdown.

 “Great to see how hard Republicans are fighting for our Military and Safety at the Border.
 The Dems just want illegal immigrants to pour into our nation unchecked.
 If stalemate continues, Republicans should go to 51% (Nuclear Option) and vote on real, long term budget, no C.R.’s!”
 Trump tweeted Sunday morning, the second full day of the government shutdown.